-- The Prudential Regulatory Authority, part of the Bank of England (the central bank), regulates the banking industry in the UK.
+- The Prudential Regulatory Authority, part of the Bank of England (the central bank), is the prudential regulator of the banking industry in the UK.
 The Financial Conduct Authority (FCA), which is separate from the Bank of England, regulates the conduct of banks and ensures financial markets work effectively.
 The regulatory framework is in line with international standards.

 - The corporate income tax rate is 19%, the lowest rate in the G7, and is proposed to fall to 17% in April 2020.

 - Resident companies are generally taxed on their worldwide income.
 Non-resident companies pay corporate income tax on income attributable to UK-sourced income and are subject to income tax at 20% without any allowances.

-- UK companies are exempt from paying corporation tax on most foreign and UK dividends.
-Withholding tax of 20% may be charged on interest, depending on whether a tax treaty is in place and the taxpayer can product a relevant Certificate of Residence.
+- UK companies are exempted from paying corporate income tax on most foreign and UK dividends.
+Withholding tax of 0% to 20% may be charged on interest, depending on whether a tax treaty is in place and the taxpayer can product a relevant Certificate of Residence.

-- Stamp duty of 0.5% is charged on the purchase price or value of shares.
+- Stamp duty of 0.5% is charged on the purchase price or value of shares, whichever is higher.

 - The UK has tax treaties with more than 130 countries and territories.

 Benefits for Company Treasury Centres and Operations

-- The UK has advanced banking facilities, strong regulation, a strong talent pool, and advanced IT and telecoms systems, as well as the world’s largest foreign-exchange market and the deepest international debt market.
+- The UK has advanced banking facilities, strong regulation, a broad talent pool, and advanced IT and telecoms systems, as well as the world’s largest foreign-exchange market and the deepest international debt market.